ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

   "total_count": 2
 }
 ```
-{:codeblock}
+{: codeblock}

 You can also specify details for a single API key used by the instance by making a `GET /metadata/v1/keys/{id}` call and providing the SSH key ID.

 ## Retrieve metadata about placement groups
 {: #imd-retrieve-pg-data}

 Make a `GET /metadata/v1/placement_groups` call to retrieve information about placement groups configured for the instance.
-In the example, the return value of the cURL command is a list of placement groups, beginning with the first and up to 50.
+In the example, the return value of the cURL command is a list of metadata for the first 50 placement groups.
 The output is parsed by `jq` and placed in the `placement_group` environment variable.

 ```json
 placement_groups=`curl -X GET "http://169.254.169.254/metadata/v1/placement_groups?version=2021-06-11" \